get-alex/alex/readme.md

 [![First timers friendly][first-timers-badge]][first-timers]

-Whether your own or someone else’s writing, **alex** helps you find gender favoring, polarizing, race related, religion inconsiderate, or other **unequal** phrasing in text.
+Whether your own or someone else’s writing, **alex** helps you find gender favoring, polarizing, race related, religiously inconsiderate, or other **unequal** phrasing in text.

 For example, when `We’ve confirmed his identity` is given, **alex** will warn